-HMRC does allow companies to claim tax credits for R&D-related travel and subsistence costs as part your overall staffing expenditure.
+HMRC allows companies to claim tax credits for R&D-related travel and subsistence costs as part your overall staffing expenditure.
 This is good news for founders, who often route subsistence and travel cost through the company, particularly in the early days of their startup’s development.

 To qualify for R&D Tax Credits, the travel or subsistence cost needs to have been first paid by the employee and then reimbursed by the company.
 So, if an employee needs to fly somewhere as part of their R&D efforts, they have to buy their plane ticket with their own money and have the company pay pay them back later.
 This is because only reimbursed travel and subsistence costs count as staffing expenditure, and are therefore eligible for tax relief.